crisbee/IntroToDataPowerOnDockerLab/README.md

 * A Docker Hub account. (https://hub.docker.com/)

 # Access your VM
-If you are using a VM provided by the author, Chase, or IBM, follow thier instructions.
+If you are using a VM provided by the author, Chase, or IBM, follow their instructions.
-If you are using your own VM, thenlog in, bring up your desktop, and open a terminal window.
+If you are using your own VM, then log in, bring up your desktop, and open a terminal window.

 # Gitting started with Git
 Git is a distributed version-control system for tracking changes in source code during software development.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
-For example, this lab is hoted on Git Hub, which is a website that hosts Git.
+For example, this lab is hosted on Git Hub, which is a website that hosts Git.

 Open up a new terminal window and verify that Git is installed with the following command:
 ````console